martinimon/govhack-2023-chamonix/Challenges analysis/ChallengesSnapShot.md

 # Challenge Ideas
+These challenges are ones that stood out too us.

 ## Diversity in IP Rights System
 **Eligibility: Must reference the IP Report - Australian IP Report 2023 | IP.
 In particular Chapter 7 – Diversity and Innovation.**
 Out of the top applicants for patents, trade marks and designs to IP Australia, how can we find out how many are female led, have female friendly hiring policies or otherwise have positive gender/sexual diversity policies, and what industries/technologies are they active in?